wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-install-trend.md

 To do this, you'll need the following:

 - The Azure PowerShell module, version 0.8.2 or newer, installed on your local computer.
 You can check the version of Azure PowerShell that you have installed by using the **Get-Module azure | format-table version** command.
-For instructions and a link to the latest version, see [How to Install and Configure Azure PowerShell](/documentation/articles/install-configure-powershell).
+For instructions and a link to the latest version, see [How to install and configure Azure PowerShell](/documentation/articles/install-configure-powershell).

 - The VM Agent installed on the target virtual machine.